 First king ended war

-Today’s holiday honors King Kamehameha I, who united the islands into one kingdom and ruled benevolently by modifying the old ways to fit new conditions brought about by increased foreign influence.
-June 11, 1758, is believed to be the date of his birth.
+Today marks the birthdate of King Kamehameha I, who united the Hawaiian Islands into one kingdom and ruled benevolently by modifying the old ways to fit new conditions brought about by increased foreign influence.
+While some governmental offices and businesses will be closed Monday in holiday celebration, June 11, 1758, is believed to be the date of his birth.

 Kamehameha’s foreign policy consisted largely of strengthening ties with England and keeping other powers from establishing a foothold in the islands during a time of European imperialism in the Pacific.
 The development of fur trade between North America and China made the islands an attractive midway supply and rest area.
 As early as 1789, certain Spanish and English officials were suggesting their countries annex the islands.

 Kamehameha became known as a wise ruler and was much revered for ending nearly continuous interisland warfare and promulgating Mamalahoe Kanawai, the law of the splintered paddle, which protected commoners from being treated badly by regional rulers.
 The king also outlawed ritual human sacrifice while maintaining the harsh kapu system of his forefathers.